zaiisao/Documentation/en/cloud-recording/cloud_recording_callback_rest.md

 `eventType` 42 indicates that the recording service starts slicing the first recording file, and `details` contains the following fields:

 - `msgName`: String.
 The message name, `recorder_slice_start`.
+- `startUtcMs`：Number.
+The UTC time (ms) when the recording starts (the starting time of the first slice file).
 - `discontinueUtcMs`：Number.
-The UTC time when the last recording fails.
-If the last recording succeeds, this value is the same as `startUtcMs`.
-- `startUtcMs`：Number.
-The UTC time when the first slicing starts.
+In most cases this field is the same as `startUtcMs`.
+When the recording exits abnormally, Agora Cloud Recording service automatically resumes the recording, and  triggers this event.
+In this case, the value of this field is the UTC time (ms) when the last slice file stops.

+For example, imagine that you start a recording session and get this event notification in which the `startUtcMs` is the starting time of slice file 1.
+Then the recording session goes on and records slice file 2 to slice file N. When recording slice file N+1, an error occurs, slice file N+1 is lost, and the recording session stops.
+Agora Cloud Recording automatically resumes the recording and triggers this event again.
+In the event notification, `startUtcMs` is the time when slice file N+2 starts, and `discontinueUtcMs` is the time when slice file N stops.

 ## Reference